Hero image for: LiteLLM on PyPI: Backdoored Builds, Secret Harvest, and .pth Persistence

 The SignalStack angle

 What we are not doing: treating this as a “Python-only” footnote.
-What we are doing: naming repeatable controls—verify releases against trusted sources, hunt .pth and other persistence, rotate like the keys already left the building.
+What we are doing: naming repeatable controls—verify releases against trusted sources, hunt .pth and other persistence, rotate as if keys already left the building.

 1. AI abstraction layers are high-value targets